perl4science/perl4science.github.com/source/howto/index.markdown

 The Jekyll-formatted source documents are inside the `source` folder.
 The configuration is in the `_config.yml` and `Rakefile` files.
 Some of the style files are in the `sass` folder.

+##Setting up your system

+Be sure that your system is setup as detailed on the [Octopress setup site](http://octopress.org/docs/setup/).
+Currently Octopress uses Ruby 1.9.2.
+Here is a quick setup using [rvm](https://rvm.io/) (which is like [PerlBrew](http://perlbrew.pl/) for Ruby).

+Install rvm by running

+    $ curl -L https://get.rvm.io | bash -s stable

+and be sure to `source` the setup file (and add it to your `.bashrc` file if you want it to work after every boot).

+Then install Ruby 1.9.2

+    $ rvm install 1.9.2

+it will likely list a number of dependencies that you should install, do so in another shell, then continue.

+Finally you will need the `bundler` gem, so do

+    $ gem install bundler

 ##Fork/clone the repo

-Be sure that your system is setup as detailed on the [octopress setup site](http://octopress.org/docs/setup/).

-In order to edit the site, either clone the repo (if you have commit rights) or fork if you don't.
 Remember, we will only talk aout the `source` branch, be sure you are **always** using it, not `master`.

+Clone the site, directly to the `source` branch

+    $ git clone -b source git@github.com:perl4science/perl4science.github.com.git

+Note that the url may be your fork if you do not have commit rights to the main repo.

 ##Create a new post